Here’s to you, Swiss Family Robinson

 Swiss heroes

-“I loved the book as a child and wanted to read it to my children,” Peter Stamm, a Swiss author who was shortlisted for the Man Booker International Prize in 2013, tells swissinfo.ch.
+“I loved the book as a child and wanted to read it to my children,” Peter Stammexternal link, a Swiss author who was shortlisted for the Man Booker International Prize in 2013, tells swissinfo.ch.
 “But when I tried to buy the book, I realised it was out of print.
 And that even the used books I found were all based on a version from the 19th century in a language that was hard to understand for children today.”

 In 2012, Stamm published a “retelling” of Swiss Family Robinson, keeping the main plot points, but deleting some of the more didactic passages and adding things like soap and chocolate.
 He wrote in a modern, simplified German.